Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/closures-continued.md

 ### Window & Document

 In the browser JavaScript has access to two objects `window` and `document`.
-The `window` object represents the open browser window and `document` represents the HTML document or DOM.
+The `window` object represents the open browser window and `document` represents the HTML document or DOM (document is actually an attribute of `window`).

 Open up Firefox Developer tools and go to the console.
 Then type `document` and hit enter, what do you get?